-Aberdeen and Edinburgh have been ranked in the top five UK cities to live and work.
+Aberdeen and Edinburgh in UK top 5 cities

 The capital is ranked third, while the Granite City has fallen to second to fifth after the oil industry crash.